justingolden21/tailwind-colors/README.md

 Make sure you've enabled "Background graphics" in your print menu under "More settings."
 Also, be sure to print in color mode and disable "headers and footers."

+You can always simply download the PDF and then print that, and you should be good to go : )

 **Please add this feature / I have feedback / I'd like to contribute**

 Feel free to reach out to me at contact@justingolden.me